 Simply be yourself when learning how to interpret tongues.
 Don't attempt to model your delivery of the interpretation after anyone else.
 Let your own personality shine through.

-I once had a prophetic word spoken over me at a camp meeting in Fort Wayne, Indiana.
+I once had a prophecy spoken over me at a camp meeting in Fort Wayne, Indiana.
 It was delivered by a young prophet who was clearly from South Carolina.
 "Y'all hear me now," he began, and the anointed word was prophesied entirely in the Southern dialect.

 Expect your first attempts to be halting and slow.
 You may find yourself pausing between the phrases, as they are composed on your tongue, but your delivery will improve as you gain confidence through experience.